 Previous bp Student Tutors have indicated several benefits from getting involved in the scheme, including improving their CV, and gaining work experience.
 They have told us that the scheme developed their confidence and their communication skills.

-Whilst the scheme is not formally assessed, all tutors who complete their 8 weeks of tutoring are awarded a Certificate of Participation at the bp hosted Awards Ceremony.
+Whilst the scheme is not formally assessed, all tutors who complete their 8 weeks of tutoring are awarded a Certificate of Participation at an Awards Ceremony.
 This is presented to tutors in March of each year at bp HQ in Dyce, Aberdeen.

 In addition, successful completion of the bp Student Tutor Scheme will be recognised on your Enhanced Transcript, which you can share with employers or postgraduate recruiters when you finish your studies.

-The scheme provides students with the opportunity to tutor pupils, on a voluntary basis, in an Aberdeen or Aberdeenshire school for one morning or afternoon per week for a period of eight weeks throughout January to March.
+The scheme provides students with the opportunity to tutor pupils, on a voluntary basis, in an Aberdeen City or Aberdeenshire school for one morning or afternoon per week for a period of eight weeks from January/February to March/April.

 Who is eligible to take part?